 Readmission after Absence.
-If students desire to return to DCC after an absence of one year for any reason, they must apply for readmission.
+If students desire to return to DCC after an absence of one year (three consecutive terms for graduate students) for any reason, they must apply for readmission.
 If accepted, they enter under the degree requirements in place at the time of readmission.